-- (1) Receive the listings of delinquent local property taxes; - (2) Authorize that those parts of the delinquent real estate and personal property tax listings deemed advisable by the Director of Finance be published on the City of Alexandria website; - (3) Authorize the Director of Finance to write-off uncollected tax balances less than twenty dollars each, totaling \$11,592 as of June 30, 2018, for which the Director of Finance has determined that the cost of collecting such balances would exceed the recoverable amount, provided that the Director of Finance will not include any balance for which she has reason to believe the taxpayer has intentionally paid less than the amount due and owed;
+- (1) Receive the listings of delinquent local property taxes; - (2) Authorize that those parts of the delinquent real estate and personal property tax listings deemed advisable by the Director of Finance be published on the City of Alexandria website; - (3) Authorize the Director of Finance to write-off uncollected tax balances less than twenty dollars each, totaling \$17,640 as of June 30, 2019, for which the Director of Finance has determined that the cost of collecting such balances would exceed the recoverable amount, provided that the Director of Finance will not include any balance for which she has reason to believe the taxpayer has intentionally paid less than the amount due and owed; and

-- (4) Authorize the Director of Finance to outsource the collection of delinquent business personal property taxes when appropriate during the delinquent tax collection process; and - (5) Authorize the Director of Finance to destroy records associated with taxes paid in calendar year 2012 and prior years in accordance with Code of Virginia §58.1-3129(A).
+(4) Authorize the Director of Finance to destroy records associated with taxes paid in calendar year 2013 and prior years in accordance with Code of Virginia §58.1-3129(A).

 BACKGROUND: Code of Virginia §58.1-3924 provides for the Director of Finance to present City Council with listings of delinquent local property taxes annually.
+This docket memo reflects a related set of recommendations that are presented to Council annually for action.
 To meet this provision, the Director of Finance compiles the following types of listings of delinquent taxes as of June 30: